-- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Sex behavior or attitudes: - Illegal, antisocial, self-incriminating, or demeaning behavior: - Critical appraisals of individuals with whom the student has a close family relationship; - Legally recognized privileged relationships, such as with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility for a program.
+- Political affiliations or beliefs of the student or the student's parent - Mental or psychological problems of the student or the student's family - Sex behavior or attitudes - Illegal, antisocial, self-incriminating, or demeaning behavior - Critical appraisals of individuals with whom the student has a close family relationship

+- Legally recognized privileged relationships, such as with lawyers, doctors, and ministers - Religious practices, affiliations, or beliefs of the student or parent - Income, except when the information is required by law and will be used to determine the student's eligibility for a program

-A parent can inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey, analysis, or evaluation.
+A parent may inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey.
 [See policy EF(LEGAL) for more information.]